 £1487.50 per year (34 weeks) one term option available.
 Additional weeks £43.75.

 Arts Award is a national qualification which develops young peoples’ engagement with the arts and builds their creative and leadership skills.
-We can support you to integrate Arts Award Discover and Explore into your WCET programme.
+We can support you to integrate Arts Award Discover and Explore into your WCIT programme.

 See Lancashire Music Service Brochure for further information.